Lachuuuu/FakeStoreApiAplication/README.md

 # FakeStoreApiAplication TASK 2

 # Overview
-This repository contains the solution to Task 2 of the recruitment process
+This repository contains the solution to Task 2

 # Used Technologies
 - Lombok